chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Model Parameters
 ----------------

 Here the ASC is enabled with a granular temperature threshold of :math:`0.0001 \ \frac{\text{m}^2}{\text{s}^2}` and a solid fraction threshold of :math:`0.4`.
-Those parameters have shown to be efficient on other DEM simulations with a good threshold between performance gain and low impact of the simulation results.
+Those parameters have shown to be efficient in other DEM simulations with a good balance between performance gain and low impact on the simulation results.
 These parameters can be adjusted.

 .. code-block:: text